tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 This brand idea is cohesive across everything LinkedIn does *today* but what about future concepts?
 Here's five:

+A go to market strategy for LinkedIn to reach students and a younger demographic as they enter the workforce
 1. A new platform for L&D budgets, learning pathways and connecting the gap between learning and company L&D budgets.
 2. A new platform for companies to nurture and incubate communities of practice
+3. A new platform for companies to create RCBs (role capabilities databases - yes I just made that up) that allow them to make more informed hiring and development decisions in a more adaptive and flexible ways.
 3. Research and data on career paths (if I want to become a product manager, what do I do?
 If I want to work in climate tech what path could i take?)
 4. Editorial focus on "how they got there" - less career dysmorphia and more transparency about the journeys people went on to get where they did.
 5. A new approach to job ads that encourage companies to list "what you'll learn" as a core part of the job description